 “It’s too late to study abroad now,” you eventually convinced yourself as a second semester junior and completely relinquished the idea of traveling the world and receiving credits towards graduation.
 You had an internship with a company that you loved and are interested in working for upon graduation.
 Now at an absolute grind, you found yourself in a rut fighting the dreaded senioritis while in your last year.
 Writing a three-page paper has been hindered by your motivation and resulted in an egregious attempt to write the first three sentences; it’s not because you cannot, it is because you have lost the inspiration you once had as a freshman.

 Congratulations!
 You completed your four-year degree and received a job out of graduation!
 Your family is proud and you’re excited to become part of the work force with a stable income.
 You helped your organization grow on campus and establish a name for themselves.

 But, the idea of studying abroad is still looming as the regret you never experienced in college.
 You think about this a lot now: not having studied abroad and the international involvement you could have had dwells in the back of your head.

-Study abroad so you don’t finish college with any regrets.
-Life is too short to become stuck in a rut and studying abroad can assist in alleviating the nuances of life.
+Study abroad so you don’t finish college with any regrets — life is too short to become stuck in a rut, and doing a study abroad program can assist in alleviating the nuances of life.